riverdaleGithub/processing_23_24/2/readme.md

 <details>
     <summary>Present</summary>

     1. Sequence
     2. Input
     3. Parameters
     4. Conditionals
     5. Data types

 You will be required to give a short assessment at the end of the presentation.
 The class average of your assessment will be your presentation grade!
+You may not go over 10 mins.
+The format is however you wish to teach!

 </details>